Users

 How do I build a human firewall?

-At the most basic level, “human firewall” is just a catchy phrase for a structured and ongoing education of employees about the cyber security threat environment.
+At the most basic level, a human firewall is just a catchy phrase for a structured and ongoing education of employees about the cyber security threat environment.

 This can be done yourself internally, by bringing external experts into the company, or through a dedicated service such as our own Security Awareness Training platform.